 Why does my dog snore?
-And are there ways on how to stop my dog from snoring?
+And are there ways how to stop snoring in dogs?

 There are actually several possible reasons why dogs snore.

 But first, it is good to know that the interior of a healthy dog’s throat and airway is specifically designed to keep him oxygenated and ventilated.
-Therefore, a dog snoring signals that something is obstructing his respiratory tract and causes airway constriction.
+A dog snoring signals that something may obstruct his respiratory tract and causes airway constriction.

 As the air passes through the nose, nasal and oral cavities, it faces resistance, which triggers the tissues to vibrate, creating that distinctive snoring sound.
-Although it may often seem harmless and naturally fixable, you should always be keen to check for any abnormalities when your dogs snore.
+Although it may often seem harmless and naturally fixable, make sure to check for any abnormalities when your dogs snore.